Healthcare Abuse and Fraud in Nursing Homes

 However, Medicare and Medicaid fraud are the most prevalent form of insurance fraud in the United States.
 Experts estimate that fraud adds roughly 10% to annual Medicare and Medicaid spending.

 Healthcare abuse and fraud in nursing homes is more than a simple financial crime.
-The impacts and harmful effects on vulnerable nursing home residents can impact the victim’s quality of life, emotional well-being, physical health, and more.
+The impacts and harmful effects on vulnerable nursing home residents can impact the victim’s quality of life, emotional well-being and physical health.

 How Are Nursing Home Residents At Risk?

 Nursing home residents are already among the most vulnerable members of society.
-Due to their physical limitations, cognitive issues, and other conditions, they may be reliant on nursing home staff for meals, medication, personal care, and more.
+Due to their physical limitations, cognitive issues and other conditions, they may be reliant on nursing home staff for meals, medication and personal care.

 This puts nursing home residents at risk of all kinds of mistreatment by those involved in healthcare fraud.
 These are just a few of the ways victims may be affected:

-- Nursing home staff may be bribed to sell unused drugs, which incentivizes withholding medications from residents who need them
+- Staff members may be bribed to sell unused drugs, which incentivizes withholding medications from residents who need them.

-- Nursing home resident medical records may be falsified to justify fraudulent billing, which can endanger the patient’s care and even their life in future
+- Nursing home resident medical records may be falsified to justify fraudulent billing, which can endanger the patient’s care and even their life in the future.

 Nursing home staff and other service providers who work inside nursing homes are in the best position to detect and report healthcare abuse and fraud.
 However, these people also understandably fear the potential repercussions of reporting their employer to federal or state regulators.

-Call 1-800-516-4783 now to learn more about your rights and responsibilities in cases of healthcare abuse and fraud in nursing homes.
+Call Nursing Home Abuse Center now to learn more about your rights and responsibilities in cases of healthcare abuse and fraud in nursing homes.
+Call us toll free at 1-866-548-9636.

-What Compensation is Available to Nursing Home Residents Affected by Healthcare Fraud?
+What Compensation is Available to Nursing Home Residents Affected by Healthcare Abuse and Fraud?

 Healthcare abuse can have a severe and long-lasting impact on its victims.
 In the most severe cases, wrongful death can result from nursing home fraud.
-For example, a resident whose medical records have been falsified to justify billings for an expensive opioid medication is vulnerable to having that medication administered by other medical professionals with good intentions in the future.
+For example, a resident whose medical records have been falsified to justify billing for an opioid medication is vulnerable to having that medication administered by other medical professionals with good intentions.
 Where a resident is allergic to the drug or has other prescriptions or medical conditions that are contraindicated, the reaction could be fatal.

 If you have experienced the detrimental effects of healthcare abuse and fraud in nursing homes, compensation may be available for: